Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 * **Overlayer** - Gives the user the option to see cities and regions on map.
 Here both layers can be selected simultaneously.

+* **Kitespot popups with image and link** - Popup opens automatic upon selected.

-* **City popups** - Shows the users the the position of swedish cities.
+* **City popups with image and link** - Shows the users the the position of swedish cities.
 The markers do not have cluster on map.
 Popup include text, picute and link to google.

 * **Region popups** - Shows the users the the position of swedish regions as popygons.
 In the middle of the regions is a popup with region name.